ThomasDanger/TicTacToe-In-Assembly/MIPS/First-Draft-Edited/README.md

-In its current state, even with its flaws, this program outperforms my peers' programs with its rudimentary input validation, minimal errors (only type errors when a user enters a string instead or int, etc.), crude but understandable AI, and ability to allow the player to choose between Xs and Os by reading in an X or O character from the user.
+In its current state, even with its flaws, this program outperforms my peers' programs with its rudimentary input validation, minimal errors (only type errors when a user enters a string instead or int, etc.), crude but understandable UI, and ability to allow the player to choose between Xs and Os by reading in an X or O character from the user.

-Also, the code isn't pretty.
-Like it REALLY isn't pretty.
-There's like 2 comments in ~300 lines of code, There's random labels everywhere and some of the practices with procedures are really hacky.
-I only posted this to show the progression on this program.
+This edit was mostly made to improve upon the lack of comments in the unedited version.
+However, the code still needs to be restructured.
+In the comments in this file, are a few notes to self for how I will implement this restructuring.

 ## STEPS